easyRL/easyRL-v0/HELPME.md

 ```
 ##Getting Started:

-The following are basic instructions set up and run a copy of the
+The following are basic instructions to set up and run a copy of the
  application on your local machine for testing and development
-  purposes.
+  purposes without the executable.

 ###Prerequisites: